Eric Easton: Early life, career and meeting Oldham

 Easton's early life has left very little mark on the record.
 It is known that he was born in 1927 in Rishton, Lancashire.
 At some point he entered the music business and is known to have played the organ in cinemas, on piers, and other tourist venues such as the Blackpool Tower.
 Easton's early work consisted of performing popular pieces such as Ray Martin's "Marching Strings", Richard Rodgers' "Slaughter on Tenth Avenue" and John Walter Bratton's "Teddy Bears' Picnic (which the BBC recorded in Southend for their Light Programme in 1953).
 He also played with his own ensemble, called Eric Easton and his Organites, and alongside contemporaries on the variety circuit such as Morecambe and Wise, Patrick O'Hagan and Al Read.
 Easton's career playing around Britain brought him experience of the music business both in and beyond London.

 By the time he met Oldham and the Stones he had many years in showbusiness, and, says the music journalist Steven Davis, "an old-line talent agent ... and veteran of variety shows".
-Musically, the mild-mannered Easton was "a self-confessed 'square'", who kept family photographs on his desk; comments, says the musician and author Alan Clayson, for whom "the depths of depravity" were a 20-a-day smoking habit.
+Musically, the mild-mannered Easton was "a self-confessed 'square'", who kept family photographs on his desk; musician and author Alan Clayson said his "depths of depravity" were a 20-a-day smoking habit.
 Mick Jagger and Brian Jones, who often used a private argot between themselves, would refer to Easton as an "Ernie".
 Balding and middle-aged by the early 1960s, his company, Eric Easton Ltd, had offices in Radnor House, Regent Street.
 In a later interview, Easton explained how he and Andrew Loog Oldham had met: